-5. Specific safequarding issues
+6. Specific safeguarding issues

-There are certain specific safequarding issues that can put children at risk of harm - staff will be aware of these issues.
+There are certain specific safeguarding issues that can put children at risk of harm - staff will be aware of these issues.

 Appendix A of this policy sets out details about specific safeguarding issues that pupils may experience and outlines specific actions that would be taken in relation to individual issues.